SakirBey1/SakirUserBot/README.md

 ```
      Due to Userbot; Your Telegram account may be banned.
     This is an open source project, you are responsible for everything you do.
 Absolutely, Siri administrators do not accept responsibility.
-    By establishing Siri, you are deemed to have accepted these responsibilities.
+    By establishing Sakir, you are deemed to have accepted these responsibilities.
 ```

 ### 🇹🇷 Geliştirici / Developer 🇺🇲